wip/app/README.md

 ## Usage

-- Install the app on your GitHub Repositories: [github.com/apps/wip](https://github.com/apps/wip)
+1. Install the app on your GitHub Repositories: [github.com/apps/wip](https://github.com/apps/wip)
-- When creating a pull request that you don’t want to be merged, simply add the word "wip" or "do not merge" (not case-sensitive) somewhere in the pull request title, or add a label containing "wip"
+2. The WIP bot sets status of the request title to pending if it finds  "wip" or "do not merge" (not case-sensitive) in
-- The WIP bot will set/update the status of the pull request depending on the pull request's title or labels.
+   1. The pull request title
+   2. One of the pull request labels
+   3. One of the pull request commit messages
+3. If it doesn’t find the words anywhere, it will set status to success

 ## Local setup